 Long Trail School values students for their individuality, their accomplishments, and their contributions to the school and the wider community and, therefore, does not prescribe a uniform style or type of dress for class or after school activities.
 Students are expected to dress in a manner that demonstrates respect for themselves and for those in our community.
 The following list may not be fully representative of acceptable clothing.
 It is expected that students will use good judgment.

 - Shoes must be worn at all times.

 - Shorts and skirts should be an appropriate length.

-- What is underneath should not be visible, which includes bras, bandeaus and boxer shorts.
+- What is underneath should not be visible, which includes bras, bandeau tops and boxer shorts.

-- Clothing should cover midriff and back and no excessive cleavage is allowed.
+- Clothing should cover midriff and back and no excessive cleavage should be visable.

 - Shirts must be worn at all times, including during athletic activities.

-- Messaging/slogans/images with alcohol, drugs, disrespectful language are not allowed.
+- Messaging/slogans/images with alcohol, drugs, or disrespectful language are not allowed.

 - No pajamas or flannel drawstring pants.

 - Phones must be put away and/or may be collected by the teacher at the beginning of class.